p3nguin-kun/penguinRice/README.md

 5. Run this script
 ```
-sh penguinrice-nameofwm.sh
+sh penguinrice.sh
 ```

 6. Follow the instruction

 7. Restart your computer

 8. Done!
-Now you can use fully-featured i3wm on your computer
+Now you can use fully-featured floating/tiling window manager on your computer

 # 📑 ***Tutorial***
-- penguinRice has a keybinding list, you can read it by pressing ``` Mod + ` ``` or click [here](https://p3nguin-kun.github.io/penguinRice/keybindings)
+- penguinRice has a keybinding list, you can read it by pressing ``` Super + ` ``` or click [here](https://p3nguin-kun.github.io/penguinRice/keybindings)

 # ***Contributions***